Have you been suffering from digestive disorders for a while and want it to stop?

 Management of IBS

 Once your gastroenterologist diagnoses you with IBS, management will address three pillars:

-Diet, and more generally, eating behavior
+Diet, and more generally, eating behaviour

 The mind (management of emotions, stress …) by means of techniques and soft methods (acupuncture, hypnosis, cardiac coherence or other method of breathing, visualization …)

 The physical , including physical activity

 Certain medications such as antispasmodics, painkillers, anti-diarrhea drugs, etc. may be prescribed.
 However, I think it’s best to favor herbal supplements or probiotics in the majority of cases (and depending on the stage / course of IBS)